I'm a data journalist at NPR, where I use data and visuals to cover national news.

-I'm currently an adjunct lecture at the American University School of Communications the Washington program for Northwestern University's Medill School of Journalism, advising students on graphics and teaching a data journalism course to graduate students.
+I'm an adjunct lecture at the American University School of Communications the Washington program for Northwestern University's Medill School of Journalism.

 In my spare time you can find me playing football on the National Mall, catching up on Netflix shows everyone else saw five years ago or at the National Press Club bar for Taco Fridays.

 I’m a data editor at NPR, where I report, write and produce data presentations for NPR.org.
 I was previously a data reporter at CQ Roll Call and the multimedia fellow at the Scripps Howard Foundation Wire in Washington, D.C., and am a graduate of California Polytechnic State University, San Luis Obispo.
 In addition to CQ and Roll Call, my work has been published by USA TODAY, Bloomberg, dozens of Scripps News properties, and other news outlets across the country.

 My first experience covering national news came in January 2013, when I was hired as a collegiate correspondent for USA TODAY.
 I covered the intersection of millennials and current events, from politics to media to country music.

 My experience covering higher education stemmed from my first two years as a reporter for the Mustang Daily, the student newspaper at Cal Poly.
 There, I focused on government and administrative issues in the CSU system.
 My award-winning story on a freshman that was hospitalized the night after receiving an invitation to join the Alpha Phi sorority led to policy changes in Cal Poly’s sorority pledging process.
 Other accountability reporting led to changes at my university on issues such as sexual assault and student campaign regulations.